BDC Hamburger Icon

 How much business debt is too much to carry?

-There is no straightforward answer as to how much business debt is too much — it depends on the type of debt you’re carrying and the kind of business you run.
-How well you’re able to manage that debt matters, too.
+There is no straightforward answer as to how much business debt is healthy and how much is too much to carry.
+It depends on the type of debt you’re carrying and the kind of business you run.
+How well you’re able to manage that debt matters too.

-For instance, if your business regularly misses payments or runs out of cash before the month is over, that’s a sign you have too much business debt.
-If your business debt exceeds 30 percent of your business capital, this is another signal you’re carrying too much debt.
+If your business misses payments regularly or runs out of cash before the month is over, that’s a sign you have too much business debt.
+If your business debt exceeds 30 percent of your business capital, that’s another signal you’re carrying too much debt.

 TipBottom line

-The best accounting software can help you track your business debt, manage your cash flow, and better understand your business’ financial situation.
+The best accounting software can help you track your business debt, manage your cash flow and better understand your business’s financial situation.

 How should you manage your business debt?